scumabo/CompressionQuality/README.md

 # VQA
-This repository shares the scripts for the methods described in [1].
+This repository contains the scripts for the methods described in [1].

 ## /Compression
 This folder includes scripts for performing discrete wavelet transform, discrete cosine transform, and tensor approximation to volumetric datasets.